cmjdev/hatchConnect/README.md

 # hatchConnect
-Our childcare provider uses *Baby Connect* to the day.
+Our childcare provider uses *Baby Connect* to log the day.
 We have used 'Hatch Baby' since birth.
 This allows us to easily pull the days data out of *Baby Connect* and post it to *Hatch Baby*

 ## Hatch Baby Payloads
 **Note:** There are many more properties available.
 Use a 'Get' function to view them